Like all middle-aged folk, I only half expected flying cars to arrive by now, but I fully expected electric cars to be available by now.

 Okay, with the disclaimer out of the way I can reveal I did not like the interior of the Ioniq 5.

-It felt like a kid’s toy but with the color removed.
+When you compare it to ferrari purosangue leaked images, the Ioniq 5 interior felt like a kid’s toy but with the color removed.
 Think 1997 Pontiac Grand Am interior, rounded off plastics, but with a couple sideways cell phones glued to the top.
 Even the wheel has the frowny face plastic spokes and missing brand logo centerpiece from the Grand Am!
 The capacitive climate/radio switchable controls was an interesting idea, but became confusing when in use.
 Just put controls for both down there so I don’t have to squint and prod while I’m moving. (this experience would also shape my opinion of other EVs having those functions even further locked away behind screen-based menus like in the Mach-E and Teslas) I did like the green exterior color, but the hard angles on the outside were too garish for me up close.
 The photos show a car based on the old Pony, but the real deal is an SUV in the shape of a VW Golf, too bloated to carry off the “cool street hot hatch” look it’s intended to portray.

 Again, only MY subjective opinion, folks.
 Sam thought the interior was okay, but the exterior was not appealing.
 So that one was off the list even before we were priced out by market adjustments.

 With nothing else drivable over the summer I started calling dealerships ahead of time and taking notes in an excel document.
 This lasted for months until around Halloween dealers wizened up and made sure they’d have a “test model” for folks to test drive on the lot.
 Except for Ford.
 Which, even deep into December, would let us do no more than sit inside a mach-e (and F-150 Lightning, though driving a freaking aircraft carrier around LA was never a serious option for us), but not even turn it on.
 We had a more illuminating experience regarding the Mach-e from a friend who took delivery in late summer and let us prod it a bit during a beach day.
 Probably would have let us test drive it, but (probably due to memories of doing so in teenage years to the ire of frustrated parents) I have a well defined fear of getting even so much as a door dent in someone else’s car.
 However, we needn’t drive it as Ford raised the price for the second model year, placing it out of our target range, especially with (you guessed it) horrendous market adjustments on unreserved dealer deliveries.
-Our friend had to place and order and wait about eight months to get their Mach-E.
+Our friend had to place an order and wait about eight months to get their Mach-E.

 So it was on to the rest.
 The KIA EV6 was nice enough inside, still a little too bulky and overstyled for me on the outside (much less than the Ioniq 5), but is still the fastest EV we test drove of the lot of them.
 You have to pay for that speed, and KIA learned quickly from Ford, promptly discontinuing their lower priced “Wind” tier for 2023 deliveries.
 Crazily this made the Wind models “rare” cars that could then command markups to make them almost as expensive as the higher tier Wave models.
 (Tulip, anyone?)
 The Glengarry Glen Ross sales floor experience of Glendale Kia also turned us off to the whole endeavor.
 Kia’s corporate focus is now higher technology upmarket offerings but their actual dealer experiences haven’t budged from the bargain basement “sell as many as you can, we have to make money on volume!” approach.